 Page 2 of 4

 Spreadsheets and percentages

-The reason is that nearly all spreadsheets allow you to enter a fraction but display it as a percentage.
-That is, if you format a cell or range to display as percentages then entering a fraction such as 0.5 will result in 50% being displayed.
+The reason is that nearly all spreadsheets allow you to enter a fraction and display it as a percentage.
+That is, if you format a cell or range to display as percentages, entering a fraction such as 0.5 will result in 50% being displayed.

 For example, if you enter 75% then 0.75 is stored in the cell but, as long as a percentage format applies, it will display as 75%.
 In this case it really is possible to forget what is stored in a cell.
 The danger is that you will make the mistake of including 100 in all formulas that make use of the apparent percentages.
 Notice that if you don’t set a percentage format then in nearly all cases a percentage will display as a decimal fraction.

 Formatting avoids errors

 Of course it isn’t a percentage and so the correct calculation is just =12.34*A2.